-But homeowners are free to follow their own tastes, and if a vessel sink is part of your tastes--go for it.
+But homeowners are free to follow their tastes, and if a vessel sink is part of your tastes—go for it.

-A vessel sink is a basin that sits on top of a bathroom vanity or counter, rather than inset like traditional drop-in or undermount sinks.
+A vessel sink is a basin that sits on top of a bathroom vanity or counter, rather than insets like traditional drop-in or under-mount sinks.
 These sinks are found only in bathrooms, not kitchens, as their size and style would not be practical for the kitchen environment.

 More specifically, vessel sinks tend to be found in decorative bathrooms, such as powder rooms or guest bathrooms, where the sinks are not used very often.